Harshinipriyaa-dev/c-beginer-programming/README.md

-# c-beginer-programming
+# c-programming basics
--> mastering tiny topics
+these are programs I done to master each topics